 NOTICES

 Any notice to be given to or by any person pursuant to the Articles shall be in writing.
-Notices of general meetings will be given in "The Fellrunner" magazine and by posting them on the FRA's website at www.fellrunner.org.uk.
+Notices of general meetings will be given in "The Fellrunner" magazine and by posting them on the FRA's website at www.fellrunner.org.uk or other domain or internet location to which the FRA's website may subsequently be moved.

 A notice may be given by the FRA to a Member either personally or by sending it by post in a prepaid envelope addressed to the Member at his registered address or by leaving it at that address.
 A Member whose registered address is not within the United Kingdom and who gives to the FRA an address within the United Kingdom at which notices may be given to him shall be entitled to have notices given to him at that address, but otherwise no such Member shall be entitled to receive any notice from the FRA.